 Muscle aches are one of the most well-known symptoms of anxiety and stress.
-It often seems that after any extended period of time under stress, the body tenses up and your muscles start to become at minimum uncomfortable, and sometimes downright painful.
+It often seems that after an extended period under stress, the body tenses up and your muscles start to become at minimum uncomfortable, and sometimes downright painful.

 Why Muscles Ache

 Anxiety is caused by and contributes to long-term stress and the release of adrenaline from your fight or flight system.
 These responses affect the muscles and the way your body interacts with them.
 Take my anxiety test to get a better idea of the severity of your anxiety and how it may affect your muscles.

 When you have anxiety, you cause many issues that lead to muscle tension:

-- As adrenaline pumps into your body, your blood vessels constrict.
-That causes your muscles to not receive the blood flow they need, which in turn causes them stress that leads to tension and aches.
+- As adrenaline pumps through your body, your blood vessels constrict.
+That causes your muscles not to receive the blood flow they need, which in turn causes them stress that leads to tension and aches.

 - Your body is also sending messages to your muscles to prepare to fight or flee.
 Then, when no fighting or fleeing occurs, your muscles get fatigued and stressed.
 This also leads to tension.